quasarframework/quasar/docs/src/pages/vue-components/icon.md

 #### Material Icons (Google)

-* Icon names are always in snake-case.
+* Icon names are always in snake_case.
 * Go to [Material Icons](https://material.io/icons/), look for your desired icon.
 Remember its name (eg. "all_inbox") and use it.

 #### MDI (Material Design Icons)